nylas/nylas-mail/docs/Database.md

 ##### Attribute.Collection

 Collection attributes provide basic support for one-to-many relationships.
-For example, {Thread}s in Nylas Mail have a collection of {Tag}s.
+For example, {Thread}s in N1 have a collection of {Tag}s.

 When Collection attributes are marked as `queryable`, the {DatabaseStore} automatically creates a join table and maintains it as you create, save, and delete models.
 When you call `persistModel`, entries are added to the join table associating the ID of the model with the IDs of models in the collection.